peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         int exponentSmall,
         PeterO.Numbers.EContext ctx);

 Returns a binary floating-point number with the same value as this object but rounded to a new exponent if necessary.
-The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.
+The resulting number's Exponent property will not necessarily be the specified exponent; use the Quantize method instead to give the result a particular exponent.

 <b>Parameters:</b>